RocketChat/docs-old/guides/administrator-guides/account-settings.md

 * **Allow User Username Change**: Setting this to false will block users from changing their username.
 * **Allow User Email Change**: Setting this to false will block users from changing their email.
 * **Allow User Password Change**: Setting this to false will block users from changing their password.
 * **Custom Fields to Show in User Info**: Other fields to be displayed in the user info.
-Please see more at [Custom fields](custom-fields.md)
+Please see more at [Custom fields](custom-fields.md).
 * **Login Expiration in Days**: After this number of days of inactivity, the user will be logged out.
 * **Show Default Login Form**: Setting this to false will remove the login form from the login screen.
 This setting is useful when you are using a third-party login system.
 * **Placeholder for email or username login field**: This will change the placeholder for the _email or username_ field on the login screen.
 * **Placeholder for password login field**: This will change the placeholder for the _password_ field on the login screen.
-* **Forget user session on window close**: This will log out users when they close the window running Rocket.Chat
+* **Forget user session on window close**: This will log out users when they close the window running Rocket.Chat.
 * **Fields to Consider in Search**: Specifies the fields to be considered when searching for users.
 Default is _username, name_.
 * **Default Directory Listing**: This will set the default directory to be listed.